Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

 - How do I know that my board is connected to WiFi?

 > The blue LED should be constantly on.
 A possible tip is to use your phone as a hotspot.
 Generally phones will let you know with a notification that a device connected to it.
 Note that if you are using an iPhone, make sure "Maximize Compatibility" is turned on.
+You can also change the name of your WiFi hotspot on an iPhone by going to `Settings -> General -> About` and the top option `Name` can be update to a name without spaces.

 - I can't see my commands being typed on the terminal?